mvolkmann/blog/src/migrating-from-react-to-htmx.md

   any programming language and server library just like with htmx.
   However, that doesn't remove the need for writing a lot of client-side JavaScript code and incurring larger JavaScript downloads.

+## Conclusion

+Htmx has a number of benefits over single page app (SPA) frameworks like React, Svelte, Vue, and Angular.
+In my opinion, the largest benefits are simplicity and a return to focusing on the web fundamentals of HTML and CSS.
+I feel more productive when using htmx.

+I encourage you to give htmx a try in the next web app you create and judge for yourself whether it simplifies development and makes you more productive.